bglezseoane/homebrew-tap/CONTRIBUTING.md

 🔥 :fire: when removing formulae + "Clean"
 ```

 - Then input the name of the keg followed of its version number.
+In updating cases write "to" between the formula name and the version code.
 - Limit the first line to 72 characters or less.
 And do not close with a dot.
 - If necessary, leave a white line and input comments.